Tejas-TA/Machine-Learning-Prediction-of-California-House-Prices/README.md

 4. Feature Engineering<br>
 5. Feature Selection<br>
-6. Trained many Machine Learning algorithms on the dataset<br>
+6. Trained Machine Learning algorithms on the dataset<br>
 7. Predicted models on test dataset<br>
 8. Model Evaluation(Calculated R2, Adjusted R2, MSE, RMSE and Accuracy)<br>
 9. Accuracies graph of all the models data was trained on is as below- <br>